tacesrever/Il2CppParser/README.md

     libparser.parser_init(il2cpp_addrs.json);
     libparser.dumpAll(jsonoutpath, headeroutpath);
 for frida, you can `use scripts/frida_il2cpp.js` at this step.
+if app crashed at this step, the libil2cpp's version may be wrong, try another.

 pull headerfile from headeroutpath, put it in libil2cpp for ida,
 Click File->Load file->Parse C header file... or press Ctrl+F9, load headerfile.